hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

 #### Extra Tippy Options

-Using `@extraTippyOptions` to enable rich tooltip text.
+You can use `@extraTippyOptions` to enable rich tooltip text.

 Be sure to sanitize your data if enabling this option.
 To maintain accessibility, do not include interactive content such as links or buttons.
 We recommend using only basic inline-level text formatting tags such as `strong` or `em`.
 Using block-level tags such as `div` or `p` will make the HTML syntax invalid.